massinNiss/OpenStack-Ubuntu-Setup/configs/openstack.conf.md

 4.Install admin-openrc.sh file.

-5.Move the file into stack home directory.
+5.Move the file into stack home directory:

     $ mv admin-openrc.sh /opt/stack/
     $ sudo su - stack #(make sure to to switch to the stack user)

 6.Source the file to set the environment variables using the following command:

         $ source admin-openrc.sh